-Coronavirus: Russian PM Mikhail Mishustin tests positive, confirmed cases cross 1 lakh-mark
+Coronavirus: Russian PM Mikhail Mishustin tests positive, Putin and Modi wish him a speedy recovery

 Mishustin said he would remain in contact with members of the government and Putin by phone and video conference despite his condition.

-Putin has not held any face-to-face meetings for weeks, according to the Kremlin website, and was last seen in the same room as Mishustin on March 24.
+Indian Prime Minister Narendra Modi on Friday wished Mishustin a speedy recovery.
+“My best wishes to Russian PM Mishustin for early recovery and good health,” Modi tweeted in Russian and English.
+“We stand with our close friend Russia in efforts to defeat the COVID-19 pandemic.”

 Mishustin was one of the main coordinators of Russia’s response to the coronavirus crisis.
+However, Putin has not held any face-to-face meetings for weeks, according to the Kremlin website, and was last seen in the same room as Mishustin on March 24.

-His announcement came hours after the number of confirmed cases of Covid-19 in Russia crossed the 1 lakh mark after a record daily rise in new infections.
+Mishustin’s announcement came hours after the number of confirmed cases of Covid-19 in Russia crossed the 1 lakh mark after a record daily rise in new infections.
 The country has reported 1,073 coronavirus-related deaths.

 The coronavirus has spread to all 85 regions of the country, with Moscow being the epicentre with around half the total cases.